lsst/dp0-3_lsst_io/data-products-dp0-3/index.rst

 Random subsets
 ~~~~~~~~~~~~~~

-Due to how the DP0.3 tables are stored, retreiving the first N objects that meet a
+Due to how the DP0.3 tables are stored, retrieving the first N objects that meet a
 query's constraints might not be a truly random subset.

 To retrieve a random subset, make use of the fact that the ``ssObjectId`` column is a